Pioneer Of Slow Living: Santo Stefano's Unique Revival Journey

 There's Progress in Ancient History

-Kihlgren's vision of slow living has also influenced the village's restaurant kitchens.
-By collaborating with an anthropologist from the 'Museo delle Genti d'Abruzzo' (Museum of the Abruzzo People), the culinary heritage of the region's past generations has been explored and documented.
+Kihlgren's slow living vision has also influenced the village's restaurants, leading to a collaboration with an anthropologist from the 'Museo delle Genti d'Abruzzo' to explore and document the region's culinary heritage.
 "We discovered many elements of the village's traditional, ancient cooking techniques," Kihlgren noted, highlighting that this history, rooted in the 'agro-pastoral calendar,' now serves as inspiration for the menus.

 "An example of such ritual, agro-pastoralism dishes includes all the sweets of Easter,” Kihlgren said.
 "They celebrate ‘abundance’ with the return of the new season and the end of winter.
 Cooking in this way, expresses a cyclical view of the world and of time.
 It is one that is far removed from that of today," he reflected.
 To which he added: "These dishes often transcend their nutritional role and become a means of communication with the supernatural world."